Domino Kirke: Early life and education

-She was born into an upper class British family in London, she is the eldest daughter of Simon Kirke and Lorraine Dellal.
+She was born into an upper class British family in London as the eldest daughter of Simon Kirke and Lorraine Dellal.
 The Kirke family is a junior branch of a Nottinghamshire landed gentry family and also descends from the Gibson-Craig baronets.
 Her maternal grandfather was billionaire Jack Dellal and her maternal grandmother Zehava Helmer moved to Israel in the early years of the foundation of the state.
 Kirke has two younger sisters Lola Kirke and Jemima Kirke.
 Her maternal aunts include Jasmine Dellal and Gaby Dellal.
 Her maternal cousins include Charlotte Olympia Dellal, Alice Dellal, and Harley Viera-Newton.
 Elisa Sednaoui is her cousin-in-law.

 Kirke sang in choirs and started taking classical voice and piano lessons from the age of six.
 She began writing music when she was about eleven, and always had recording studios in her home growing up due to her dad's professional music career.
 In the mid 1990s, she moved to New York City with her family and graduated from Fiorello H. LaGuardia High School.
 In 2004, her mother founded the Geminola boutique in New York City.

 Kirke is named after Domino Harvey, whom her mother met when Harvey was a young girl.